Welcome to the Geophysical Institute!

 The Geophysical Institute is a diverse research facility where faculty, staff and students work together to turn observations into information, from the center of the Earth to the center of the Sun.
 GI scientists conduct research in space physics and aeronomy; volcanology; remote sensing; snow, ice and permafrost; tectonics and sedimentation; atmospheric sciences; and seismology and geodesy.
 The GI also operates research facilities, such as the Alaska Center for Unmanned Aircraft Systems Integration, the Alaska Satellite Facility, Poker Flat Research Range and others.

 This self-guided tour highlights some key aspects of work underway at the GI that are represented by objects and information located outside the institute.
 The tour will give you a glimpse into the work conducted at the Geophysical Institute and illuminate some of its rich history.
-If you have any questions, email firstname.lastname@example.org, stop by the Public Relations office in room 608 of the Elvey Building during open hours or call 907-474-7558.
+If you have any questions, email firstname.lastname@example.org or call 907-474-7558.

 Elvey Building64°51'34.13"N 147°50'58.11"W